 The Company takes exposure to market risks, which is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risks arise from open positions in interest rate, currency and equity products, all of which are exposed to general and specific market movements and changes in the level of volatility of market rates or prices such as interest rates, credit spreads, foreign exchange rates and equity prices.
 The Company separates exposures to market risk into either trading or non-trading portfolios and by product type.

 Currency risk

 Currency risk is the risk that the value of a financial instrument will fluctuate due to changes in foreign exchange rates.
-The Company is exposed to currency risk on its CHF,CNY, HKD, JPY,AUD,NZD, bonds to a change in 0.25 basis points amounting to USD 2.67 million (2020: USD 2.55 million).
+The Company is exposed to currency risk on its CHF, CNY, HKD, JPY, AUD, NZD.